 - Double-spaced body text, 1-inch margins

-- Footnotes (NB system): use superscript numbers in the text, with corresponding notes at the bottom of the page
+- Footnotes (NB system): superscript numbers in the text, with corresponding notes at the bottom of the page

 Bibliography: At the end, on a new page titled "Bibliography" (centered).
 Alphabetized by author's last name, with a hanging indent.